 Keep up your exercise

 The 60s may find you slowing down with your workout routine but this is not recommended.
 Moderate exercise is an important part of skin care.
 Exercise keeps your muscles strong and firm which in places such as your arms, will support the skin and give it a smoother look.
 Exercise is beneficial for increasing blood flow and carrying oxygen and nutrients to the skin as well as stimulating neurons which are good for brain health.

 Use firming ingredients in your skin care products

 An effective way to encourage the stimulation of collagen and elastin is by using products containing peptides.
 Peptides are protein fragments that can stimulate the production of dermal proteins (collagen and elastin) and can thicken the dermis (the mattress under the skin that keeps the skin plump) without any harsh side effects.
-I recommend Firm + Repair Overnight Serum which contains Palmitoyl Tripeptide-38, one of the best peptides for supplying skin-rebuilding essentials necessary for improving facial contours.
+I recommend a serum which contains Palmitoyl Tripeptide-38, one of the best peptides for supplying skin-rebuilding essentials necessary for improving facial contours.

 For a deeper dive into your hormone-related concerns, consult with an endocrinologist

 This is a special kind of physician who specializes in hormonal issues.
 Aside from changes in your skin, it’s normal in your 60s to have other disruptions.
 An endocrinologist can run all sorts of tests to provide specialized help for those who have constant hormone fluctuations.

 Want to learn more?
 Here are 34 helpful tips.

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”